 Often, an intercultural relationship presents challenges in terms of the discomfort it can raise in the partners’ families.
 Families can be wary of a foreigner if the family are not cosmopolitan, have not travelled a lot, and, of course, if there is a language barrier.
 If the language barrier exists, the partner who is in the other’s country of origin, may feel left out at events, and even infantilised when the family members speak to the person by having the partner translate.

-Some people hit the jackpot and find a family embracing of the cultural difference, but some people find their in-laws do not make the effort with them and they end up feeling alienated and bored at, in Spain, frequent family events.
+Some people hit the jackpot and find a family embracing the cultural difference, but some people find their in-laws do not make the effort with them and they end up feeling alienated and bored at, in Spain, frequent family events.
 Your cultures may have very different expectations about the amount of time spent with family.
 In Spain, you may encounter a strong pull to spend a lot of time with your partner’s family.

 A willingness to negotiate and compromise is important for the health of your relationship.
-You may end up compromising on the extent to which in-laws are involved, or to which each of you are involved with each others’ families.
+You may end up compromising on the extent to which in-laws are involved, or to which each of you is involved with each others’ families.
 If one of the families does not accept a foreigner… you and your partner will need to decide if you can find ways to live with that, for example, your partner visits their family and you simply attend the more important events.

 Often intercultural relationships that deal with the most opposition are the strongest relationships, uniting together to manage the opposition.